Santana-macharia/Disease-outbreak-prediction/README.md

 # Disease-outbreak-prediction

-Predicts a disease outbreak using regression.
+Predicts a disease outbreak using a regression model.